JunimoHost/junimohost-docs/docs/how-does-a-stardew-server-work.md

 Next, we took this automation a step further by adding APIs into the game to automatically create and load games based on configuration entered into our website.
 To make this setup a neat package, we put everything into a Docker container with a virtual screen and audio device.
 By default this is compute intensive, so we optimize the game for a server environment.
 These optimizations allow us to greatly increase the number of concurrent players the game can support without lag.

-The game is tweaked minimally for seemless server gameplay all without the need to install any mods, making it easy for friends to join.
-This includes mechanics such as [crop saver](crop-saver), [cabin managment](cabin-management), and server commands.
+The game is tweaked minimally for seamless server game play all without the need to install any mods, making it easy for friends to join.
+This includes mechanics such as [crop saver](crop-saver), [cabin management](cabin-management), and server commands.
 These solve the new issues that come with having an always on server.

 - [Crop Saver](crop-saver) addresses issues with players getting off mid season.